Filter Content

 Great Work

-Some of our younger students have been doing some amazing work lately and have been showing off their reading and writing skills.
-They have loved coming up and showing us, making their teachers especially proud of how hard they are working!
+Some of our students have been doing some amazing work lately and have been showing off their reading and writing skills.
+Recently, some of our Year 6s have published their narrative texts, and are below for to have a read of!

 Regards,